Janisławice culture

 The Janislawice culture, the Janislawice technocomplex, the Vistula cycle is a late Mesolithic culture from Central Poland.
 It was strongly connected with Eastern European cultures from Dnieper Basin.
 It derived by Stefan K. Kozłowski in 1964 and it is named after the Janislawice site near Skierniewice.

 Chronology, genesis and disappearance.

-The Janislawice culture existed from the second half of 6th millennium a.C. to as late as 4th millennium a.C.
+The Janislawice culture existed from the second half of 6th millennium B.C. to as late as 4th millennium B.C.
 Its origins are studied mainly by its technology of producing flint tools.
-The best analogical traces lead south to the Pontic area, where technique of crafting tools, characteristic for the Janislawice culture, is known before 6th millennium a.C.
-Disappearing process of this complex spanned between 4th and 3rd millennium a.C.
+The best analogical traces lead south to the Pontic area, where technique of crafting tools, characteristic for the Janislawice culture, is known before 6th millennium B.C.
+Disappearing process of this complex spanned between 4th and 3rd millennium B.C.
 This process was characterised by the decline of basic elements of this material culture and their replacement with new elements coming from various directions, which was associated with spread of neolithisation process (influenced by the Funnel Beaker culture and the Globular Amphorae culture).